 Step 1: In 350 words or less, describe why you feel your nominee is deserving of the award.
 Be sure to describe the teacher’s innovative teaching and resource development methods, as well as his or her dedication to education.

 Step 2: Fill out the 2021-2022 form (forthcoming)

 Step 3: Submit the nomination form along with your explanation to your local VFW Post by October 31st.

-Note: Nominations can be submitted by fellow teachers, supervisors or other interested individuals.
-Nominations submitted by relatives or self are not eligible.
-Teacher of the Year Rules and Eligibility
+Note: Nominations can be submitted themselves, fellow teachers, supervisors, family members or other interested individuals.